piantado/LOTlib/README.md

 EXAMPLES and TUTORIAL
 ---------------------

+A tutorial can be found in the "Documentation" folder above.

 A good starting place is the FOL folder, which contains a simple example to generate first-order logical expressions.
 These have simple boolean functions as well as lambda expressions.

-The best reference for learning how to create/modify grammars is Tutorial/FunctionNodeDemo.
-It contains all of the syntax for various parts of grammars, including how to use primitives and lambdas.

 More examples are provided in the "Examples" folder.
 These include: simple symbolic regression, the recursive number learning model, a quantifier learning model.
 The "tests" folder may also be useful, as this runs some simple models to check for, e.g., correct sampling and inference.